yizhang-yiz/fazang/README.md

 x = var(1.5d0)      ! value of x is 1.5d0
 ```

 `Fazang` overloads instrinc arithmatic unary and binary functions.
+A list of supported functions can be found in [the user guide](https://github.com/yizhang-yiz/fazang/blob/main/doc/fazang_user_guide.pdf).

 All the downstream variables that depend on a `var` should also be `var`

 ```fortran
 type(var) x, y